cits5501/cits5501.github.io/assets/workshops/workshop03-solutions.md

 Some comments on these:

-Characteristic (i) is okay, but doesn't show much thought has been put into what we're testing for here, and what the method does.
+Characteristic (i) is acceptable, but not a particularly useful characteristic in this case.
+Ask yourself: is it especially likely that the sorting routine would treat positive and negative values differently?
+If not, then what is the point of dividing an `int` up in this way?
+Recall that the purpose of partitioning is to divide a domain up into equivalence classes -- values where any one value is likely to be as good as any other.
+For a sorting routine, that's *already* true of an `int` -- there is little value to be got from splitting it up further (though you might do so for completeness, once other, more useful characteristics have been applied).

-It's something a machine might come up with (interface-based) rather than a person thinking about the intended behaviour of the method.
+In fact, this characteristic is something a machine might come up with (interface-based), as opposed to a person thinking about the intended behaviour of the method.

-Characteristic (iii) is a characteristic of *two* parameters combined.
+Characteristic (iii) is a characteristic of *two* parameters combined (which is fine).

 For characteristic (iv) - all of these partitions *are* sensible, and are worth testing for.
 When the first parameter is greater than